Hydrothermal vent microbial communities: Methane-oxidizing

 Methane is a substantial source of energy in certain hydrothermal vents, but not others: methane is more abundant in warm vents (25 °C) than hydrogen.
 Many types of methanotrophic bacteria exist, which require oxygen and fix CH4, CH3NH2, and other C1 compounds, including CO2 and CO, if present in vent water.
-These type of bacteria are also found in Riftia trophosome, indicating a symbiotic relationship.
+These types of bacteria are also found in Riftia trophosome, indicating a symbiotic relationship.
 Here, methane-oxidizing bacteria refers to methanotrophs, which are not the same as methanogens: Methanococcus and Methanocaldococcus jannaschii are examples methanogens, which are found in hydrothermal vents; whereas Methylocystaceae are methanotrophs, which have been discovered in hydrothermal vent communities as well.

 Hydrogen-oxidizing

 Little is known about microbes that use hydrogen as a source of energy, however, studies have shown that they are aerobic, and also symbiotic with Riftia (see below).
 These bacteria are important in the primary production of organic carbon because the geothermally-produced H2 is taken up for this process.
 Hydrogen-oxidizing and denitrifying bacteria may be abundant in vents where NO3−-containing bottom seawater mixes with hydrothermal fluid.
 Desulfonauticus submarinus is a hydrogenotroph that reduces sulfur-compounds in warm vents and has been found in tube worms R. pachyptila and Alvinella pompejana.